Jaw Bone Loss and Deterioration

 WHAT CAUSES BONE LOSS IN THE JAW?

-The most common cause of bone loss is tooth extraction.
+The most common cause of jawbone loss is tooth extraction, wether that be intentional or accidental.

 The jawbone is preserved through activities like chewing and biting.
 When an adult tooth is removed and not replaced, jaw bone deterioration begins.
 In the first year after tooth extraction 25% of bone is lost, and this bone loss continues with time.
 When teeth are missing, the alveolar bone, or the portion of the jaw bone that anchors the teeth in the mouth, no longer receives the necessary stimulation and begins to break down, or resorb.
 The body no longer uses or needs the jaw bone, so it deteriorates.